 The hours he spent creating these prints were a time of contemplation; he abhorred speed and distrusted work produced quickly and, he believed, thoughtlessly.
 His works are spiritual, and the Zeitgeist they capture is that of an age in which spirituality was fast disappearing.

 Anderson did not work or live fast.
 As [co-curator Robert [Meyrick] said, he spent seven years as an apprentice in his father’s engraving workshop, an experience on which he would draw and which he would not regret.
 His career is a continuum that anyone banking on instant fame might find hard to comprehend.
 His aim was to live by an abiding standard and his career was the reward of biding his time.

-‘I often wonder, he said, ‘if this is the reason I crave the friendship of sympathetic folk; why I feel that the arts are a social, or sociable act; why I abhor the bigotry, the insufficiency of self, and fear the exclusiveness of ‘success’.
+‘I often wonder, Anderson added, ‘if this is the reason I crave the friendship of sympathetic folk; why I feel that the arts are a social, or sociable act; why I abhor the bigotry, the insufficiency of self, and fear the exclusiveness of ‘success.’

-Before we continue enjoying the ‘sociable act’ of this private view, if would like to express my gratitude to the man to whom everyone seeing this exhibition is indebted: to Stanley Anderson himself.
+Before we continue enjoying the ‘sociable act’ of this private view, I would like to express my gratitude to the man to whom everyone seeing this exhibition is indebted: to Stanley Anderson himself.